botsedge/gekko/docs/strategies/tulip_indicators.md

 ### vwma

+The Volume Weighted Moving Average is simalair to a Simple Moving Average, but it weights each bar by its volume.

 Required parameters:

  - optInTimePeriod

 ### wad

+Williams AD is a running sum of positive accumulation values (buying pressure) and negative distribution values (selling pressure), as determined by price's location within a given day's true range.
+The day's accumulation/distribution is then calculated by comparing today's closing price to yesterday's closing price.
+To calculate the Williams' Accumulation/Distribution indicator, determine:

+    True Range High (TRH) = Yesterday's close or today's high whichever is greater True Range Low (TRL) = Yesterday's close or today's low whichever is less

+The Williams' Accumulation/Distribution indicator is a cumulative total of the daily values:

+Williams A/D = Today's A/D + Yesterday's Williams A/D

 This indicator does not require any parameters.

 ### wcprice

+The weighted close price indicator calculates the mean of the high, low, and close of a bar, but the close price is weighted to count for double.

 This indicator does not require any parameters.

 ### wilders

+The Welles Wilder Smoothing indicator is basically the same as an [ema] and can be used in the same manner.
+It uses a different calculation but can be easily calculated by simply converting EMA values as follows:

+    wilders = (ema + 1) / 2

 Required parameters: